 THREE STEPS FOR EFFECTIVE CRISIS RESPONSE PLANNING

-A crisis, even for those just following along, is cringe-worthy.
-No one wants their company at the center of a media firestorm.
+The events of 2020 have underscored how issues can arise from unforeseen and unanticipated sources.
+No matter the circumstances, no one wants their company at the center of a media firestorm.
 A crisis can emerge at any time, but few teams take the required steps to plan their crisis response in advance.
-A well thought out crisis response, like the Fair Oaks Farms response to recent animal welfare accusations, can help secure an organization against the loss of trust among clients and stakeholders that can result in damage to reputation and profits.
+Compare for example the difference in how major airlines, an industry hard hit by COVID-19, have handled their responses to the pandemic.
+Delta has received positive public response to their response while the media —and the flying public—have been less than complimentary to their competitors, United and American.
+A well-developed crisis plan can help secure an organization against the loss of trust among clients and stakeholders that can result in damage to reputation and profits.

 Here are some basic steps to follow when developing a crisis response plan.